Dolphin Plank Pose - Makara Adho Mukha Svanasana

 Step 7

-Remain in the position for 10 to 15 seconds after that get back to your initial position.
+Hold this position for 10 to 15 seconds before returning to your initial position.

 Benefits and Contraindications